 Take Sam and Pete.
 They are a young English couple, professionals who have in the past volunteered their time for charitable projects during their holidays.

 They have previously committed two, three or four weeks at a time.
 Then one day they came across the CHIFCOD, a Ugandan Charity that runs several primary schools, a high school and a regional college in the Kanunhu region, with the ambition To empower children through education to rise out of the cycle of poverty in which they were locked.
 Shorter visits abroad had been easier to manage with friends and family staying at home to look after their cars.
-But longer periods of absence meant they had to consider long-term house-sitters, an affordable option for them to have free pet care and home care for the duration.
+But longer periods of absence meant they had to consider long-term house-sitters.
+What is more they were volunteering without salaries so needed an affordable option.
+Therefore, ideally they needed free pet care and home care for the duration.

 CHIFCOD has several schools in the region and one in particular, Kirima Parents Primary School (KPPS), was started when three sets of parents wanted to ensure their children went to school somewhere that could provide them with a decent education.
-From this aspiration KPPS was born, and now just a few short years later children leave the school with some of the best grades in the region.
+From this aspiration KPPS was born.
+Now just a few short years later children leave the school with some of the best grades in the region.

 Last August Sam and Pete spent a few weeks in Uganda volunteering and helping out with this particular charity.
-They were so moved by the work of the volunteers, and the positive impact they could see it was having on the children of all ages, that when they were asked if they wanted to come back for a longer period they said, yes!
-In fact they committed to at least 6 months in 2015.
-It was then that they decided they needed long-term house-sitters.
+They were very moved by the work of the volunteers.
+They could see the positive impact they could see it was having on the children.
+So that when they were asked if they wanted to return for a longer period they said, yes!
+In fact, they committed to at least 6 months in 2015.
+It was then that they decided they needed long term house sitters.

-Thats quite a commitment, especially when like most people they already had careers, a home, and pets near Cambridge in England where they are based.
-But such is their dedication to the children they would like to help, and the charity that facilitates this support that this is exactly what they are planning to do.
-Sam and Pete have just found suitable house-sitters to help them care for their two cats – Wentworth and Windsor – and their home in their absence.
+Thats quite a commitment, especially when they already had careers, a home and pets near Cambridge in England.
+But such is their dedication to the children they would like to help.
+Indeed they are very committed to the charity that facilitates this support.

 The long-term house-sitters